Gottox/sqsh-tools/README.md

-# libhsqs
+# libsqsh

 squashfs implementation as library.

 ## Features

-*libhsqs* supports all features of the squashfs format.
+*libsqsh* supports all features of the squashfs format.
 Keep in mind that this library only supports reading archives.
 If you need to create archives take a look at [squashfs-tools-ng](https://github.com/AgentD/squashfs-tools-ng/).